 1. The Samboan Waterfall Trilogy, Samboan, Cebu

-Start out your waterfall journey with a triple treat!
+After seeing the sights and sounds of Cebu City, you can start out your waterfall journey with a triple treat!
 Cebu’s southern municipality of Samboan has three flowing jewels—cascading Aguinid Falls, towering Dau Falls, and hidden Binalayan Falls.
 Each has its own irresistible charm and challenge.
 And best of fall, they are in such close proximity that you can actually visit all three waterfalls in one day!
 And if you have time to spare, have a bonus adventure by exploring the coral fields of Colase Marine Sanctuary, which is probably the largest marine sanctuary in southern Cebu.

 2. Calasa Falls, Samboan, Cebu